NotNV6/PearlThrough/README.md

 # Notes
+* ⭐ This version is made for 1.8.
-* This plugin requires a spigot using 1.7.4 NMS, You can open an issue [here](https://github.com/NotNV6/PearlThrough/issues/new) if you want any other spigot supported.
+* Original: This plugin requires a spigot using 1.7.4 NMS, You can open an issue [here](https://github.com/NotNV6/PearlThrough/issues/new) if you want any other spigot supported.
 * It is recommended to disable antiglitch while using taliban pearls.
 * Enabling pearling through slabs and stairs is a requirement for taliban pearls, but will also alow you to pearl through any slab and stair (even if you're not in a 1x1)